LangInteger/dynamic-photo-widget/README.md

-# Dynamic Picture Widget
+# Dynamic Photo Widget

-This is a project to build your own dynamic picture widget for iOS 14+.
+This is a project to build your own dynamic photo widget app for iOS 14+.
 It will randomly display your own photos hosted on a github repository.

 ## 0 PreRequisite